Ab-Romia/ContextIQ-RAG/README_HUGGINGFACE.md

 - **Context Matters**: The more relevant text you provide, the better the answers
 - **Chunk Size**: Large documents are automatically split into manageable chunks
 - **Model Selection**:
-  - Use OpenRouter's Claude 3.5 for advanced reasoning
+  - Use OpenRouter's DeepSeek R1 (FREE) for excellent reasoning at no cost
   - Use OpenAI's GPT-4o for production workloads
-  - Use free models for testing
+  - Default DeepSeek model is completely free - no credit card needed!

 ## 🤝 Open Source